didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 ### Install Tensorflow Object API using Jupyter Notebook Interface
 Everything you need Build With ❤️ using Install-Tensorflow-Object-API.ipynb inside this Repository.
-This notebook contain to Download, install Tensorflow Model Garden, Make Directory for your project.
+This notebook contain to Download, install Tensorflow Model Garden.